 Do you want to learn what’s in a resume, how to write a good resume, what’s in a resume cover letter, and what’s in a resume on LinkedIn?
 How a good GIS resume could land you your first GIS job?

-- Making any jobs they have done (even hospitality) relevant to the job they want to do.
+- In your GIS resume, making any jobs you have done (even hospitality) relevant to the job you want to do.

-- Marketing themselves on social media and at industry events
+- Marketing yourself on social media and at industry events

-A knock-em-dead resume is not the only key to job-hunting success
+A knock-em-dead GIS resume is not the only key to job-hunting success

-Many recent graduates think that the key to job-hunting success is having a knock-em-dead resume.
+Many recent GIS graduates think that the key to job-hunting success is having a knock-em-dead GIS resume.
 That used to be the case, but these days job hunting success requires much more than that.
 Social media and big data techniques have added another layer of complexity to it.
-Not only do you need to know what’s in a resume and present it in a way that’s relevant to the job you’re applying for, you also need to be able to present this information so that big data and automated website scrapers can easily make sense of it.
+Not only do you need to know what’s in a resume and present it in a way that’s relevant to the job you’re applying for, you also need to be able to present this information so that “big data” and automated website scrapers can easily make sense of it.

-Imagine having a web presence that’s optimized so that prospective employers can easily find you.
-A presence on LinkedIn that software robots can easily harvest – one that makes you appear relevant to prospective employers when they look you up.
+You need to have a web presence that’s “optimized” so that prospective employers can easily find you.
+That means you need a LinkedIn presence that web-bots can easily harvest – a presence that makes you appear relevant to prospective employers when they look you up.
 Its important that you understand that a crafted LinkedIn profile is multi-faceted in its use.
 Its not just a communication tool and something web-bots can harvest, it also sends a message to a prospective employer that you can communicate effectively.

 Most job requests I get from new graduates are terrible!